Skip to main content

 Human History

-Cork harvesting has been the dominant human activity for centuries, with the industry reaching its peak in the 19th and early 20th centuries.
-The bark is stripped every nine years in a sustainable cycle, a practice so culturally significant it is considered intangible cultural heritage.
-Charcoal production from holm oak and heather provided an additional forest economy.
+Cork harvesting has been the dominant human activity for centuries, with the bark stripped every nine years in a sustainable cycle so deeply embedded in local culture it is considered intangible cultural heritage.
+[1] Charcoal production from holm oak and heather provided an additional forest economy.
 The mountains served as refuge for bandoleros and guerrilla fighters through various historical conflicts.
 Megalithic dolmens and Roman road fragments indicate long human occupation.
 The traditional cortijo farmstead pattern reflects pastoral economies based on cattle, goat, and pig husbandry in the dehesa woodland.
 Esparto grass and palm heart harvesting supplemented rural incomes.

 Park History

-Los Alcornocales was designated a Natural Park on 28 July 1989 by the Junta de Andalucia, recognizing both the ecological significance of the cork forest and the need to protect the canuto laurel relicts.
+Los Alcornocales was designated a Natural Park on 28 July 1989 by the Junta de Andalucía, recognizing both the ecological significance of the cork forest and the need to protect the canuto laurel relicts.
 The park was one of the largest created in the initial wave of Andalusian natural park designations.
-Natura 2000 incorporation as a Site of Community Importance highlighted EU-level recognition.
+Natura 2000 incorporation as a Site of Community Importance highlighted EU-level recognition of the park's outstanding biodiversity.
 The management plan established a framework integrating traditional cork harvesting as a compatible activity that actually benefits conservation by providing economic incentive for forest maintenance.
-Expansion of the Iberian lynx recovery program into the park's territory has increased conservation significance.
-The canutos have been proposed as a separate special protection category.
+Expansion of the Iberian lynx recovery programme into the park's territory has increased its conservation significance.
+The canutos have been proposed as a separate special protection category given their exceptional relict flora.

 Major Trails And Attractions